adki/cosim_bfm_library/README.md

 ---

 ### License<a name="license"></a>
-This is licensed with the 2-clause BSD license to make the program and library useful in open and closed source products independent of their licensing scheme.
+This is licensed with the 2-clause BSD license to make the program and library useful in open and closed source projects independent of their licensing scheme.

 ### Prerequisites<a name="prerequisites"></a>
 This program requires followings.